BrianMorse12604/151AGroupProject/writeup.md

 We did not add this preprocessing directly to the data that other models would use and instead only saved this preprocessing for our regression in case the other models would not benefit from it.
 However, the code is written in a function such that it could easily be incorporated for future models if desired.

+#### Evolution of the Model

+The first step in doing regression was to use do a simple linear regression with no extra bells or whistles attached.
+After that, a ridge regression model was created to explore the differences that that would create.
+Then a second ridge regression model was made that included the polynomial data and had recursive feature elimination cross validation to only keep the best features for the regression calculations.
+After some messing around with the hyperparameters, we had the RFE have ten splits and remove ten features at each step, though changing these parameters had minimal effect.

 ### Second Model - Decision Tree Regressor (Milestone 4)

 This is the link to the our notebook for our [tree models](https://github.com/BrianMorse12604/151AGroupProject/blob/main/trees.ipynb) linked in this github.